SNVSAL1C December 2017 – June 2021 LP87702-Q1

 The LP87702-Q1 is controlled through an I2C-compatible interface.
 START and STOP conditions classify the beginning and end of the I2C session.
 A START condition is defined as SDA transitions from HIGH to LOW while SCL is HIGH.
 A STOP condition is defined as SDA transition from LOW to HIGH while SCL is HIGH.
 The I2C master always generates the START and STOP conditions.

 The I2C bus is considered busy after a START condition and free after a STOP condition.
 The I2C master can generate repeated START conditions during data transmission.
 A START and a repeated START condition are equivalent function-wise.
 The data on SDA must be stable during the HIGH period of the clock signal (SCL).
 In other words, the state of SDA can only be changed when SCL is LOW.
-Figure 7-17 shows the SDA and SCL signal timing for the I2C-Compatible Bus.
+Figure 8-17 shows the SDA and SCL signal timing for the I2C-Compatible Bus.
 See Section 7.6 for timing values.